Introduction to Talend Open Studio

 - The use of context variables is we can change the value for different purposes.

 - For example, we can have a set of values for the development context group and a different set of context values for production.

 - This way we don’t have to change the job just changing the context parameters is enough.

 Let us know how to select and build a job.

-- To build a job right click the job and select build job.
+- To build a job right-click the job and select a build job.

 - You can import the build job in TAC.

 - In Talend Administration Console you schedule a job to trigger the job set dependency also.